 This prevents the food from contamination while pest control treatment.

 Store Foods Properly: Put all food items into sealed containers or remove them from treatment areas completely.
 All food needs to be stored in airtight containers or Ziploc bags to keep it fresh and sealed.
 Storing food the proper way prevents contamination and also ensures that the food is safe for consumption even after treatment.
+This prevents food contamination during treatment and is critical when you prepare for pest control treatment.

 Empty Kitchen Counters: This will make sure that the exterminator will be able to check and treat those areas without obstruction.
 Clearing kitchen counters also helps in decluttering and making it easier to inspect for pest activity.
+This step is essential for anyone learning how to prepare for pest control treatment safely.

 Remove Pet Food: Store pet foods away from treatment zones.
 Secure them in sealed containers or move them to a safe location outside the treatment area.
 Removing pet food helps prevent pests from being attracted to that area during treatment.